-Beyonce Not Performing At Coachella; Pregnancy Concerns?
+Beyonce Not Performing At Coachella Over Pregnancy?
 Who Will Replace Her?

 A post shared by Beyoncé (@beylite) on

-Not to worry, The Associated Press has confirmed that Beyonce will be performing at the 2018 Coachella Valley Music & Arts Festival to make up for her missed performance.
+Not to worry, the Associated Press has confirmed that Beyonce will be performing at the 2018 Coachella Valley Music & Arts Festival to make up for her missed performance.

-The superstar singer, who announced three weeks ago that she and her husband Jay Z were expecting twins on Instagram, issued a joint statement with her Parkwood Entertainment company and Coachella producer Goldenvoice, saying that she had to cancel her performance.
+The superstar singer — who announced three weeks ago that she and her husband, Jay Z, were expecting twins on Instagram — issued a joint statement with her Parkwood Entertainment company and Coachella producer Goldenvoice, saying that she had to cancel her performance.

-“Following the advice of her doctors to keep a less rigorous schedule in the coming months, Beyoncé has made the decision to forgo performing at the 2017 Coachella Valley Music & Arts Festival.”
+“Following the advice of her doctors to keep a less rigorous schedule in the coming months, Beyoncé has made the decision to forgo performing at the 2017 Coachella Valley Music & Arts Festival.

 “However, Goldenvoice and Parkwood are pleased to confirm that she will be a headliner at the 2018 festival.
 Thank you for understanding.”